Best Diet Shakes for Weight Loss (2026): 6 Ranked Picks

 Per bottle (11 oz): 160 cal, 30g protein, 5g carbs, 3g fiber, 1g sugar, 3g fat.
 Cal/g protein: 5.3.

-This is the closest a ready-to-drink shake gets to "pure protein supplement in bottle form."
+This is the closest a ready-to-drink diet shake gets to "pure protein supplement in bottle form."
 30g of protein for 160 calories is an exceptional macro panel — better than any other shake on this list, and roughly comparable to a chicken breast on the cal/g-protein axis.

-Why it wins for fat loss: The lowest calorie ceiling on this list (160) and the highest protein dose-per-calorie ratio means it does the most amount of "protein and least amount of everything else" — exactly the macro pattern a fat-loss eater wants.
+Why it wins for fat loss: The lowest calorie ceiling on this list (160) and the highest protein dose-per-calorie ratio means it does the most "protein and least amount of everything else" — exactly the macro pattern a fat-loss eater wants.
 It's also the cheapest at $1.80–$2.50 per bottle.

 Caveats: It's still a liquid, so the satiety profile is the same shape as every other shake — fast absorption, 60–90 min anchor.
 The ingredient list is dairy-based whey and milk protein with sucralose as the sweetener — fine for most people, a non-starter for plant-based eaters.